Mueem-Nahid/ielts-speaking-answer-preparation/IELTS_Speaking_Questions_Classification.md

 - Describe something you did in your study/work that has made you feel confident
 - Describe something you do that can help you concentrate on work/study
 - Describe something that you did with someone/a group of people
+- Describe an exciting activity you have tried for the first time
+- Describe a place you went to and an outdoor activity you did there

 ### 6. MEDIA/ENTERTAINMENT (Films, shows, websites, etc.)
 - Describe a film that made you laugh